jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-02-08-dbt-pizza-shop-3/index.md

       - name: product
         description: |
           Array of products in an order.
-          A product is a struct where the following attributes are pre-joined from the dim_products table: key (product_key), id (product_id), name, price, quantity, description, category, and image
+          A product is an array of struct where the following attributes are pre-joined from the dim_products table: key (product_key), id (product_id), name, price, quantity, description, category, and image
       - name: user
         description: |